chientrm/site/blog/2022-09-26-improve-your-health-and-productivity-with-these-diets/index.md

   https://www.sciencedirect.com/science/article/pii/S0031938415300317
   )

+## Discussion

+Researches does not state that anybody should apply any method.
+Doctor's supervision is appropriated.

 ## Conclusion

-- Should try one method at a time.
+Should only try one method at a time for clearlify results.
-- Self-monitoring your health and productivity.
+Self-monitoring your health and productivity while conducting.